6 Proven Ways to Have Better Conversations and Become Socially Electric

 4. Be 100% present

 Have you ever had a conversation with someone who is visibly not 100% present?
 When this happens, it’s not only disappointing, but it’s also quite rude and can completely rule out any potential future conversations with this person.
-If you find yourself not 100% focused on that person in that moment, or if thoughts come into your mind during the conversation, let it go and keep listening.
+If you find yourself not 100% focused on that person at that moment, or if thoughts come into your mind during the conversation, let them go and stay focused.

 Developing your active listening skills is a great way to show that you’re not just listening to reply.
 Learn more about active listening here.